Suggested Answers: Pair Exercises

 Classifying measurement error

 - Type 1: independent, uncorrelated.
-The screen-time noise and the wellbeing noise do not share a common cause and neither is causally affected by the other variable.
+The screen-time noise and the purpose noise do not share a common cause and neither is causally affected by the other variable.
 This typically attenuates toward the null.

 - Type 3: dependent, uncorrelated.
 The treatment (bilingualism) causally affects how the outcome (cognitive performance) is measured, because the test instrument is language-dependent.
 The DAG shows $A \to$ measurement error node $\to Y^$ (recorded outcome), opening a non-causal path from $A$ to $Y^$.